Computer Vision Syndrome

 5. Get your eyes checked

 Uncorrected vision problems—farsightedness or astigmatism, problems focusing or coordinating the eyes and eye changes associated with aging—can contribute to eye strain and musculoskeletal pain.
 Even if you don’t need glasses for daily activities, you may need them for computer use.
-If you wear glasses or contacts and need to tilt your head or lean toward the screen to see it clearly, your lens prescription may not be right for computer use.
+If you wear glasses or contacts and need to tilt your head or lean toward the screen to see it clearly, not be right for computer use.
 Having the correct prescription can help prevent pain in the neck, shoulders or back resulting from contorting the body to see the screen.

 If the above measures don’t work, don’t put off seeing an ophthalmologist.
 If the underlying cause of Computer Vision Syndrome is not addressed, symptoms will continue and may worsen in the future.
 Your ophthalmologist can do a visual acuity measurement to determine how your vision is affected, test your eyes to find a prescription that will compensate for any refractive errors, and check how well your eyes focus, move and work together.